Yosuwa24/100DaysOfCloud/README.md

 Technology grows rapidly and cloud is used widely.
 To adapt in this era everyone needs to learn basic IT things including cloud.
 I would like to prove that everyone can learn cloud!

 In the end, I would like to have basic knowledge of networking (IP address), virtual machine and cloud.
 Really hope can do some presentation using some VM.
-Really hope that I can be a Certified Cloud Practicioner and learning some architect fundamental
+Really hope that I can be a Certified Cloud Practicioner (thank God I passed the exam on day 45).
+Since day 46, I encourage my self to learn deeper so that one day I can pass the AWS Solution Architect Associate!

 [Twitter](https://twitter.com/JoeSeven08)